 The first thing anyone will see when starting the search on Valencia travel is City of Arts and Sciences.
 Even though it is said that the Cathedral is the iconic symbol of Spain and Valencia, by the looks of it, for the 21st Century, the artistic white buildings against a powerful sky are winning over the ancient style.

 This incredible complex of buildings in person is so much better than it was ever captured in photos and is a must-visit.
 Even if you don’t have the time to explore all of it, making a short visit will blow your mind.
+Also if you go with kids you can take a look at bioparc, it’s more than a zoo.

 Visiting the City of Arts and Sciences in Valencia

 The complex is the brainchild and creation of local architect Santiago Calatrava.
-He is Valencia born, and even though he has gone to have worldwide success (you can read all about his creations here) he put his entire heart and soul into the making the Arts and Sciences Complex.
+He is Valencia born, and even though he has gone on to have worldwide success (you can read all about his creations here) he put his entire heart and soul into making the Arts and Sciences Complex.

-When he was commissioned to build this, he was literally given an open checkbook and a huge plot of land that in the 1990’s was nothing more than unused terrain, just a bit outside of the city center.
+When he was commissioned to build this, he was literally given an open checkbook and a huge plot of land that in the 1990’s was nothing more than unused terrain, just a bit outside the city center.
 Today, this is part of the center and has grown to be a gorgeous park and residential area as well.

 Buildings and Areas of the Complex: